16 incredibly useful things you didn’t know YouTube could do

 Playback power

 1. Want to hop around in a video you’re watching?
 Press a number key on your keyboard while any video is playing on the YouTube website.
-That’ll take you to a corresponding percent in the video’s timeline—50 percent into the video if you hit “5,” 80 percent if you hit “8,” and so on.
+That’ll take you to a corresponding percent in the video’s timeline—50% into the video if you hit “5,” 80% if you hit “8,” and so on.
 Hitting “0” will take you back to the video’s start.

 2. If you’d rather move around in a video by a specific amount of seconds, remember these super-handy shortcuts: Pressing “J” while a video is playing will rewind by 10 seconds while pressing “L” will fast-forward by that same amount.